mdrakibpramanik/mdrakibpramanik/README.md

 # Hi 👋, I'm Rakib!

-<h3>A dedicated web developer with experience in HTML 5, CSS 3, Tailwind CSS, and<br> Java Script (JS).
+<h3 style="text-color:red">A dedicated web developer with experience in HTML 5, CSS 3, Tailwind CSS, and<br> Java Script (JS).
 I love working with and investigating cutting-edge initiatives in the field<br> of open-source technologies.</h3>

 Here are some ideas to get you started: